tambeta/slack-dilbert/README.md

 ## Installation

+### Python Virtual Environment

-The recommended method to install the application is using [Python virtualenvs](https://docs.python.org/3/tutorial/venv.html):
+The easiest method to install the application is using [Python virtualenvs](https://docs.python.org/3/tutorial/venv.html):

 ```